 - Experience or coursework in biological or environmental sciences, wildlife rehabilitation or management, veterinary medicine, animal welfare or husbandry

 - Must be 18 years of age or older

 - Must have a valid driver’s license and provide a driver’s license abstract

 - Must have current tetanus vaccination

 - Must provide a Criminal Record Check

 - Must provide references

-4. Respond to the confirmation email with your resume/CV and references.
+3. Respond to the confirmation email with your resume and references.

 WILDNorth’s staff thanks you for your interest in our volunteer internship program.
-All applicants will go through an application, screening and interview process followed by orientation, in class training and onsite training to be successful in their position.
+All successful applicants will go through an application, screening, and interview process followed by orientation, and onsite training.